mw-hrastega/jenkins-matlab-plugin/CONFIGDOC.md

 3) Select your source control system from the **SCM** list.
 4) Paste your repository URL into the **Repository URL** box.

 You also can define your Pipeline directly in the project configuration window.
 If you select **Pipeline script** from the **Definition** list, you can author your Pipeline code in the **Script** box.
-When you define your Pipeline this way, your Pipeline must include an additional stage to check out MATLAB code from source control.
+When you define your Pipeline this way, it must include an additional stage to check out your code from source control.

 ### Add MATLAB to System Path
 When the plugin executes MATLAB related steps in your Pipeline, it uses the topmost MATLAB version on the system path.
 If the PATH environment variable of the build agent does not include any MATLAB versions, you must update the variable with the MATLAB root folder that should be used for the build.